 Scoop the batter into moulds or muffin pan, filling them three-quarters full.

-Bake for 15-20 minutes until well risen and tester comes out clean.
+Bake for 15-20 minutes until well risen and toothpick comes out clean.

 Let cool on wire rack for 20 minutes.